-A Frequently Asked Questions
+A. Frequently Asked Questions

-Camera Features
+Internet Camera Features

-Q: What is an Internet Camera Server?
+Q: What is an Internet Camera?

-A: The Camera is a standalone system connecting directly to an Ethernet or Fast Ethernet network and supported by the wireless transmission based on the IEEE 802.11b/g standard.
-It is different from the conventional PC Camera, the Camera is an allin-one system with built-in CPU and web-based solutions providing a low cost solution that can transmit high quality video images for monitoring.
-The Camera can be managed remotely, accessed and controlled from any PC/Notebook over the Intranet or Internet via a web browser.
+A: The camera is a standalone system connecting directly to an Ethernet or Fast Ethernet network and supported by the wireless transmission based on the IEEE 802.11g standard.
+It is different from the conventional PC camera, the camera is an all-in-one system with built-in CPU and web-based solutions providing a low cost solution that can transmit high quality video images for monitoring.
+The camera can be managed remotely, accessed and controlled from any PC/Notebook over the Intranet or Internet via a web browser.

-Q: What is the maximum number of users that can be allowed to access the Camera simultaneously?
+Q: What is the maximum number of users that can be allowed to access the camera simultaneously?

-A: Maximum number of users that can log onto the Camera at the same time is 64.
+A: Maximum number of users that can log onto the camera at the same time is 64.
 Please keep in mind the overall performance of the transmission speed will slow down when many users are logged on.